any-docs/css/content/guides/display/visual_formatting_model/index.md

 However, the inner display type might be something like `grid` or `flex`, in which case the direct children will display as a grid, or flex items.
 In such a case the element is described as creating a grid or flex [formatting context](/guides/Display/Formatting_contexts).
 In many ways, this is similar to a block formatting context, however, the children behave as flex or grid items rather than items in normal flow.

-The interactions between block-level and inline-level boxes are described in the {{cssxref("display")}} property reference.
+The interactions between block-level and inline-level boxes are described in the `display` property reference.

 In addition, the references for specific values of display explain how these formatting contexts work in terms of box layout.